piyushlokhannde/votemachine/README.md

 5)  Only authorized entity can count the vote by supplying the private key for the machine.
 System will return the votes per candidate.
 System should also provide the vote count till certain blocks.

 # Testing and Running the Applicaion:
+Following steps are to run the appliction.

+1)  Install mongodb from the link https://docs.mongodb.com/manual/administration/install-community/ and start the database.
+2) Run the java clas [VotemachineApplication.java](src/main/java/com/bid/chaincode/VotemachineApplication.java)

+The spring boot appliction will start on the port 8080.
+We can exeute the following scenarios.